This is an impressive theoretical question for sure.

 The bioavailability of food is determined by many things, with water content given the highest value.

-However as stated above, even at 8X the powder you still will not have anything even remotely close to the original whole cell.
+However, as stated above, even at 8X the powder, you will still need something remotely close to the original whole living cell nutritional value.

 Leave a Reply